SSpeights/PowerShellGuide/basic-commands-and-the-pipeline.md

 ## Get-History

 Get history retreives the commands that you entered at the PS-prompt for the current session.
 This is a great way to get a list of commands by outputting them to a file.
 You can use the list to seed a Powershell script or save a command repository that you can use.
+After a useful sequence of powershell commands type `get-history` and the commands you typed in the current session will be output as a numbered list in the console. `get-history | out-file history.csv` outputs to a csv file in the working directory.

+You can also retrieve past sessions, if you absolutely need to.

 ## Start-Transcript

-If you want to save all the commands and their output to use later, enter the Get-Transcript command it saves all commands and all output and saves it to a text file.
+If you want to save all the commands and their output to use later, enter the `Start-Transcript` command  saves all commands and all output and saves it to a text file.
+You must type this at the beginning of a session.
+You can stop a transcript at any time with `stop-transcript`.

 ## Cool cmdlets